How to file a VA disability claim

 You can file your disability compensation claim online right now.

-You can also file a disability claim:
+You can also file a disability claim in any of these 3 ways:

 File your claim by mail using an Application for Disability Compensation and Related Compensation Benefits (VA Form 21-526EZ).